Facial Redness Treatment

 My Redness Relief Kit is a huge help for people suffering from facial redness,

-Why do dermatologists recommend moisturizing face creams and sunscreens for people with facial redness?
+Why do dermatologists recommend moisturizing face creams for people with facial redness?

 It is important to know that facial redness indicates that your skin's barrier integrity is compromised and that you need to care gently for your skin so that it can heal.
-When not using my Calming Zinc™ Soap, it is best to use only gentle and non-irritating cleansers.
-You also want to keep your skin hydrated with moisturizers that help lock in moisture.
+You want to keep your skin hydrated with moisturizers that help lock in moisture.
 Don't let your skin become dry, irritated and dehydrated because that will slow the healing of your skin barrier integrity.

 Why is sunscreen and sun protection so important for people who have facial redness?

 Since sun exposure contributes to both redness and worsening of rosacea, non-irritating sunscreens play an important part in your complete skin care routine.
-Sunscreen products made with mineral zinc oxide are best for complexions prone to facial redness.
+Pure mineral sunscreen products made with 5% or more mineral zinc oxide with or without titanium dioxide are best for complexions prone to facial redness.
 They are non-irritating and give the broad spectrum UV protection.
-They are now transparent and a pleasure to use every day.
+They are also now transparent and a pleasure to use every day.